 This capping rebate is provided to reduce the impact on residential ratepayers whose rates have increased substantially this year due to rapid changes in valuations.

-To be eligible, the increase in rates levied of more than 12.5 percent (excluding the Natural Resources Management Levy and Pensioner Concessions) can not be as a result of:
+To be eligible, the increase in rates levied of more than 12.5 percent (excluding the Natural Resources Management Levy) cannot be as a result of:

 Minimum Rate Remission - No need to apply